-With limited exceptions, every article of foreign origin imported into the U.S. must be marked in a conspicuous place as legibly, indelibly, and permanently as the nature of the article (or container) will permit, in such a manner as to indicate to the ultimate purchaser in the U.S. the English name of the country of origin of the article.80 Certain goods are also subject to specific product safety standards, labeling or certification requirements or hazardous substance regulations.
+With limited exceptions, every article of foreign origin imported into the U.S. must be marked in a conspicuous place as legibly, indelibly, and permanently as the nature of the article (or container) will permit, in such a manner as to indicate to the ultimate purchaser in the U.S. the English name of the country of origin of the article.83 Certain goods are also subject to specific product safety standards, labeling or certification requirements, or hazardous substance regulations.
 Furthermore, merchandise produced wholly or in part by means of the use of convict labor, forced labor, or indentured labor is prohibited from importation.
-The Uyghur Forced Labor Prevention Act establishes a rebuttable presumption that the importation of any items produced, or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region of the People's Republic of China, or produced by certain entities, is prohibited under US law, and that such items are not entitled to entry to the United States.
+Relatedly, the Customs has shifted its enforcements efforts with respect to the use of forced labor towards imports that are linked to China's Xinjiang region.